Business Needs

 Key Objectives

-- Develop a highly accurate MEP model of components, enabling comparison between the Record Model and as-built conditions for asset maintenance and preservation.
+Develop a highly accurate MEP model of components through scan to bim modeling services, enabling comparison between the Record Model and as-built conditions for asset maintenance and preservation.

 - Estimate: Achieve a high-accuracy project schedule estimate closely aligned with actual man-hours required.